surniaulula/wpsso/readme.txt

 	* None.
 * **Bugfixes**
 	* Fixed deprecated creation of dynamic property in `WpssoAdminDashboard`.
+	* Fixed Schema transitTime markup to always provide a min/max value for Google.
 * **Developer Notes**
 	* None.
 * **Requires At Least**